RobDWaller/tdd-starter/README.md

 # Test Driven Development Starter Library

 This is a library to get started with Test Driven Development using PHP and [PHPUnit](https://phpunit.de/).
 To get started with PHPUnit it is advised you begin reading up on [assertions](https://phpunit.readthedocs.io/en/7.4/assertions.html) and [annotations](https://phpunit.readthedocs.io/en/7.4/annotations.html).

+Test Driven Development helps developers achieve two important goals:

+- Write simpler, cleaner code.
+- Reduce bugs.

+It does increase the time it takes a developer to write code for an individual task, but it reduces the time it takes to complete a task.
+The reason is more tests mean fewer bugs, and fewer bugs means the quicker the code will pass quality control checks.
+And the less likely bugs will appear in production.

 ## Setup